 The primary purpose of U.S. 270 is to allow you to explore electoral college possibilities.
-The “Your Predictions” page lets you assign categories to each state or, for the few states that allow splitting their electoral votes, to assign categories to different areas of a single state.
+The “Personal Predictions” page lets you assign categories to each state or, for the few states that allow splitting their electoral votes, to assign categories to different areas of a single state.
 The categories are automatically tallied and displayed in a legend below the map.
-Open the menu and select “2020 (Your Predictions)”.
+Open the menu and select “Personal Predictions”.

 The screen contains an election palette that looks like this.